onap/integration/docs/docs_vCPE.rst

        "relationship-list": {
            ... ...

-5. Add route on sdnc cluster VM node, which is the cluster VM node where pod sdnc-sdnc-0 is running on.
+4. Add route on sdnc cluster VM node, which is the cluster VM node where pod sdnc-sdnc-0 is running on.
 This will allow ONAP SDNC to configure BRG later on.

 ::

    ip route add 10.3.0.0/24 via 10.0.101.10 dev ens3

-6. Initialize SDNC ip pool by running command from Rancher node
+5. Initialize SDNC ip pool by running command from Rancher node

 ::

    kubectl -n onap exec -it dev-sdnc-sdnc-0 -- /opt/sdnc/bin/addIpAddresses.sh VGW 10.5.0 22 250

-7. Install python and other python libraries
+6. Install Python and other Python libraries

 ::

    integration/test/vcpe/bin/setup.sh

-8. Change the openstack env parameters and one customer service related parameter in vcpecommon.py
+7. Change the Openstack env parameters and one customer service related parameter in vcpecommon.py

 ::